BA in Sociology

 What is Sociology?

-Sociology is a vibrant, exciting inquiry into the most interesting subject of all, human beings in a social context.
-Over the course of its 150-year history, sociologists have studied a broad range of social phenomena ranging from the dynamics of interactions and relationships, to the composition and workings of entire societies.
-Sociologists have contributed to our understanding of social beings from the smallest encounters to the largest units of society and culture.
+Sociology is a vibrant, exciting field that examines human beings in a social context.
+Over the course of sociology’s 150-year history, sociologists have studied and shared their knowledge of a broad range of social phenomena ranging from interaction and relationship dynamics to the composition and workings of entire societies.

 - SOCI 2300 - Introduction to Sociology